MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-language.md

 Learn how to set up Viva Connections components to display content in another language other than your organization’s default language.
 The steps below use English as an example, but the steps apply for any one of the 27 languages specified above.

 ## Viva Connections Dashboard
-The Dashboard is intended to enable quick access to content and tasks from various sources including intranet content, line-of-business applications, HR tools, frontline worker tools, and other internal or third party applications.
+The Dashboard is intended to enable quick access to content and tasks from various sources including intranet content, line-of-business applications, HR tools, frontline worker tools, and other internal or third-party applications.

 1. Create a communication site and make sure to select English as the default language at site creation time.

    ![Image of where to specify the language for a site.](media/vc-language-select.png)

 2. Make this communication site the home site of your tenant, which will enable the Dashboard creation on that site.
-[Learn more about how to set a home site in the SharePoint admin center](/SharePoint/home-site-admin-center).
+[Learn more about how to set a home site in the SharePoint admin center](home-site-admin-center.md).
 3. When creating the dashboard make sure the dashboard author is typing the content in the English language for details like card titles and descriptions – [even if their own preferred language setting](/office/change-your-personal-language-and-region-settings-caa1fccc-bcdb-42f3-9e5b-45957647ffd7) in Microsoft 365 is not English.